LiveSplit/LiveSplit/Documentation/Auto-Splitters.md

 ```

 ##### version
 When you set `version` in `init`, the corrosponding State Descriptor will be activated.
+When there is no State Descriptor corrosponding to the `version`, the default one will be activated.

-The default is the first defined State Descriptor with `version` set to an empty string.
+The default is the first defined State Descriptor with no version specified, or the first State Descriptor in the file if there is none with no version specified.

+The string you set `version` to will also be displayed in the ASL Settings GUI.
 ```
 state("game", "v1.2")
 {